AmirSamanMirjalili/Diabetic_Retinography/README.md

 ## Acknowledgments
 Special thanks to Barath Narayanan Narayanan et al. for their research and the maintainers of the APTOS 2019 Diabetic Retinopathy dataset.

+## Future work
+A python version of this project is in the future work list